Frequently Asked Questions

 Projects are staggered, and when an author is late, it means someone at Lost Alphabet has to work overtime that week.
 They do not get paid extra for this, and you are making them miss time with their families and bed.
 Not cool!

 It takes a team to successfully publish a book, including people outside of Lost Alphabet (like the printer, bookstores and advertisers) and missing a deadline without proper notice destabilizes everyone down the chain and makes us look unprofessional to our partners.
 Damaged relationships with our partners means less opportunities we can offer future authors.
 It is a lose, lose, lose for everyone involved.
 If an emergency comes up, your contract will tell you how to notify your project coordinator.
-Being late without proper notice may result in a fee or a pro-rated forfeit of the retainer.
+Being late without proper notice may result in a fee.

 What is the market for my book?/ How many books will I sell?